Section 1: Introduction

 - Potential major work around technology redesign (e.g. prototype optimisation and further CE marking activities) arising from the clinical evaluation undertaken with this award.

-- Trials aimed solely at determining effectiveness of a product.
+- Trials aimed solely at determining efficacy of a product.

-- Technologies falling in the Evidence Tier 1 and 2 categories described in the Evidence standards framework for digital health technologies from NICE, such as wellness and prevention apps or stand alone apps.
+- Technologies falling in the Evidence Tier 1 and 2 categories described in the Evidence standards framework for digital health technologies from NICE, such as wellness and health-tracking apps.

-- Any additional workpackages on early stage or basic research.
+- Any additional work packages related to early stage or basic research.

-- Evaluation or clinical trials of fully developed products or interventions, which have already been adopted within another NHS organisation or have a history of NHS use.
+- Evaluations of fully developed products or interventions, which have already been adopted within another NHS organisation or have a history of NHS use.

-- Products to be used only in hospital information, administration infrastructure and other related software.
+- Products to be used only in hospital administration, infrastructure and other related software.

 - Professional training, including fees for PhD study.